-We've had the most wonderful winter and early spring lettuce but now alas they are bolting, and the leaves start to turn bitter.
+We have had the most wonderful winter and early spring lettuce but now alas they are bolting, and the leaves start to turn bitter.

 She who must be obeyed has been busy with seed she collected last year and there are some interesting cross pollinations of red and green lettuce.

 And the spinach that kept us in greens right through the winter is about to go to flower.
-Whilst swiss chard goes on for months and even years, keeping us in eggs Florentine for breakfast, the softer variety needs to be replanted regularly, and kept moist in the hot summer months.
+Whilst Swiss chard goes on for months and even years, keeping us in eggs Florentine for breakfast, the softer variety needs to be replanted regularly, and kept moist in the hot summer months.

 Luckily the boss has been keeping abreast of these developments, so new seedlings are up, and our daily fresh spinach recipes are not threatened.

-Herbs like this coriander that's going to seed, and parsley and sweet basil are a must in every garden.
+Herbs like this coriander that is going to seed, and parsley and sweet basil are a must in every garden.
 They count as one of the colours you can chalk up in your must have eight colours per day diet, and are mostly not difficult to grow.
 They add so much variation of flavour to the boring old iceberg lettuce and tomato that barely qualifies as a salad.

 We will be collecting a mountain of coriander seed for our curries in a couple weeks; meanwhile we've had a mountain of cilantro through the spring and summer.
 It is lovely because it seeds itself.

 And then on the positive side of these dying plants, are the many other flowers coming into bloom, like citrus, and of course the whole flower garden; all is not lost!

-Healthy choice foods in the garden will often but not always produce excellent seed for next year's crop.
+Choice foods in the garden will often but not always produce excellent seed for next year's crop.
 Keep only the best, and make sure it's properly dry; going to seed can be a blessing.

-We've had a great deal of difficulty growing beans over the last few years due to a pesky beetle that ruins the plants.
+We have had a great deal of difficulty growing beans over the last few years due to a pesky beetle that ruins the plants.
 Last summer we introduced hens to the garden for the first time; holding thumbs because it appears the pest is a thing of the past.
 The birds found all the larvae skulking over winter under the mulch.
 The synergy of green living has made a big impression on me.

-Bernard Preston books are not about healthy choice foods, but about people going to seed; can we at the chiropractic coalface make a difference?
+Bernard Preston books are not about healthy choice foods, but about people going to seed; can we at the coalface make a difference?